 Under the Health Insurance (Amendment) Act 2012, the Authority determines which types of health insurance contracts are Non-Advanced contracts, to which the lower levels of risk equalisation credits and community rating levies apply.
-The definition of a Non-Advanced contract requires that the contract provides for not more than 66% of the full cost for hospital charges in a private hospital or not more than the prescribed minimum payments under the Minimum Benefit Regulations, whichever is greater.
+The definition of a Non-Advanced contract requires that the contract provides for not more than 66% of the full cost of hospital charges in a private hospital or not more than the prescribed minimum payments under the Minimum Benefit Regulations, whichever is greater.
 If the Authority is satisfied that a type of health insurance contract is Non-Advanced, it specifies this in Regulations and on the Register of Health Insurance Contracts.
-There were no Regulations promulgated by the Authority during 2017.
+There were no Regulations promulgated by the Authority during 2018.

-On 1 January 2018 there were 31 types of health insurance contracts specified as being Non-Advanced by the Authority, compared to 41 on 1 January 2017.
+On 1 January 2019 there were 31 types of health insurance contracts specified as being Non-Advanced by the Authority, compared to 31 on 1 January 2018.
 Each of the Open Membership Undertakings has at least one type of Non-Advanced contract.
-On 1 January 2018 there were 297 Advanced types of health insurance contracts, compared to 332 on 1 January 2017.
+On 1 January 2019 there were 302 Advanced types of health insurance contracts, compared to 297 on 1 January 2018.